Jonathan Van Ness

 Jonathan McDonald Van Ness (born March 28, 1987), also commonly referred to by his (Note: Van Ness uses he/him, she/her, and they/them pronouns but has stated that he prefers he/him.
-This article uses he/him for consistency.) initials J.V.N., is an American hairstylist, podcast host and television personality.
-He is best known as the grooming expert on the Netflix series Queer Eye, for his work on the web series parody Gay of Thrones, and for hosting the Getting Curious with Jonathan Van Ness podcast.
+This article uses he/him for consistency.) initials J.V.N., is an American hairstylist, podcast host, author, and television personality best known as the grooming expert on the Netflix series Queer Eye, for his work on the web series parody Gay of Thrones, and for hosting the Getting Curious with Jonathan Van Ness podcast.
 He is also known for comedy tours, the 2023 tour entitled Fun & Slutty with Jonathan Van Ness.